 With regards to the types of design roles that candidates seek to do remotely, Hennigan has a theory around why this might be, and it coincides with how these roles have been chopped up and commoditised by the gig economy, even prior to the remote working revolution spurred on by Covid.

 Hennigan comments: “Many of these remote roles are in the design field.
 I think a reason for this is that platforms like Fiverr have potentially undervalued design because design work can be broken down into tasks and uploaded to a platform, whereas a full-stack developer role normally involves more of a long process of coding.
 As a consequence, there are a lot of designers that don’t have work due to the globalisation of the marketplace and because of platforms like Fiverr, which enable this.
 Such platforms are filled with design tasks and have seen monumental growth in recent years.”

 Due to the fact that such design jobs are more short-term, this can explain why so many design jobs are remote.
-But as for the full-stack developer roles we now see in the Top 5 remote roles offered by employers?
+But as for the full-stack developer roles we now see in the top remote jobs 2022 offered by employers?
 This is due to companies’ broader changing strategies as they tackle the important task of reimagining work in a post-Covid world.

 Remote working vs. Working From Home

 According to Hennigan, remote work is a purposeful organisational strategy, whereas remote work as a reaction to Covid was an emergency measure undertaken by companies during the pandemic because they had no other choice.
 What companies were doing in this emergency was to implement working from home (WFH) policies.
 This is different from implementing a fully pre-planned, purposeful remote working strategy.